f4z3r/flux-demo/README.md

 component of version `d.e.f`).
 Thus it also makes sense to version that operator as part of the overall infrastructure.
 Note that central operators tend to be part of the infrastructure, even if some clusters might not use their functionality.

+Finally if the component should be updated very often, it might make sense to keep it separate to the infrastructure, which will typically be rolled out only a few times a year.
+It would be detrimental to have a single component forcing an infrastructure roll out if not necessary.

 An example for an application would be something like a managed central Kafka cluster for the entire cluster to use (typically installed via a CRD).
 This is likely not needed on every cluster, and